robert/robert.github.com/_posts/2100-01-01-systems-design.md

 To do this, we need to write database queries that aggregate over the entirety of our data.
 We don't want to run these queries against our production SQL database, because they could put an enormous amount of load on it.
 We don't want a huge query issued by an internal analyst to be able to bring our production database to a grinding halt, but we do want to provide this analyst with a tool that is well-suited to their needs.
 To complicate matters further, database engines that are quick at small queries (like returning all the listings belonging to a single user) are typically unacceptably slow (or indeed incapable) of answering giant queries (like calculating the total dollars spent on listings in each category, per day, for the last 90 days).

 Despite this, for the first year or so after Steveslist was founded, we took a risk and simply ran our analytics queries against the main production database.
 This was a gamble, but it just about worked.
-We didn't have much data anyway, and we had more important things to focus our attentions on, like attracting the customers who would create the big data that would one day mean that we had to find a more scalable solution.
+We didn't have much data anyway, and we had more important things to focus on, like attracting the customers who would create the big data that would one day mean that we had to find a more scalable solution.

 Eventually we did bring down the production database with an overly-ambitious query, and decided that the time had come to invest in a data warehouse.
 A data warehouse is a data store that is well-suited to large, system-wide queries.
 Our warehouse is powered by a database engine called *Hive*, but we could also have chosen Presto, Impala, Redshift, or any number of competing alternatives.
 Hive accepts queries written in SQL, but is much better at executing these queries against giant datasets than our MySQL database is.

-We replicate our data from our production SQL database to Hive, in much the same way that we also replicate it to Elasticsearch.
+We replicate our data from our production SQL database to Hive, once a day, overnight.
 Steveslist analysts and programmers can query the same dataset using whichever database engine best suits their needs.
 They can use the production SQL database for small, precise, source-of-truth queries from production systems; Elasticsearch for full-text search queries; or the data warehouse for huge queries that aggregate over vast volumes of data.

 ----